mon5termatt/SV08-Community/README.md

 This repo servers to better assist users with modifying the SV08 printer.<br>
 This repo also will eventually include guides that sovol declined to have made

 *Sovol basically told me that they will not be making any changes to their github.
 This makes me sad for the community and its really not how open-source should work.
-Its disrespectful to the open souce community....*
+Its disrespectful to the open source community....*

 > [!NOTE]
 > This repo no longer contains the source code of the printer. keeping up with the changes that sovol is making would require too much effort on my part.